-In 2022, Coppal House Farm is offering exclusively private sleigh rides for up to 12 people (they may return to group sleigh rides in the future).
+Coppal House Farm offers both private and public sleigh rides.
 The rides take in the magical landscape and conclude with a fun bonfire.

 This isn’t all they have to offer — in warmer times of year, Coppal Farm is famous for its corn maze, sunflower festival, and farm camp.
 Be sure to try their local produce, which they sell on-site.